RonanAndal/RonanAndal.github.io/projects/RCS-website.md

   - HTML
   - CSS
   - Web Design
-summary: "Designed and developed a website for Rural Community Solutions, a nonprofit founded by my friend Sarah Benimana, to support building libraries in Rwanda."
+summary: "Developed a website for RCS, a nonprofit founded by my friend Sarah Benimana, to support building libraries in Rwanda."
 ---

 ## Project Overview